ggml-org/llama.vscode/README.md

 - Predefined models (including OpenAI gpt-oss 20B added as a local one)
 - Predefined Orchestras for different use cases - only completion, chat + completion, chat + agent, etc.
 - MCP tools selection for the agent (from VS Code installed MCP Servers)
+- Search and download models from Huggingface directly from llama-vscode

 ## Installation